What is the lowest and highest income to qualify for Medicaid?

 Medicaid is a health insurance program that is funded jointly by federal and state governments which strives to help low-income individuals have access to healthcare.
 It was established to provide medical coverage to children, parents, pregnant women, the elderly and the disabled who have limited income.

-Although the federal government sets some basic ground rules, each state can choose whether to cover more healthcare services than those mandated.
-The Affordable Care Act allocated funding for states to expand coverage to all adults with income up to 133 percent in excess of the Federal Poverty Level, but due to the way it is calculated it turns out to be 138 percent.
+Although the federal government sets some basic ground rules, each state can choose whether to offer more healthcare services than those mandated.
+The Affordable Care Act allocated funding for states to expand coverage to all adults with income no more than 133% of the Federal Poverty Level (FPL).
+It also allows 5% of income to be ignored so the threshold is 138% of FPL in reality.

-All states, the District of Colombia, and US territories offer Medicaid, although participation is optional.
-Likewise, states could choose to participate in the Medicaid expansion which 12 have decided not to.
-States can set their own income thresholds higher, or in the case of the non-expansion states lower, which, along with other factors, means that there is no uniform income threshold from state to state to qualify for Medicaid.
+All states, the District of Colombia, and US territories offer Medicaid, although the extent of that participation varies.
+States can set their own income thresholds higher, or in the case of the non-expansion states lower, than the federal level, meaning that there is no uniform income threshold for Medicaid eligibility.

 Federal Poverty Level thresholds to qualify for Medicaid

 The Federal Poverty Level is determined by the size of a family for the lower 48 states and the District of Columbia.
-For example, in 2022 it is $13,590 for a single adult person, $27,750 for a family of four and $46,630 for a family of eight.
-To calculate for larger households, you need to add $4,720 for each additional person in families with nine or more members.
+In 2023 these limits are: $14,580 for a single adult person, $30,000 for a family of four and $50,560 for a family of eight.
+To calculate for larger households, you need to add $5,140 for each additional person in families with nine or more members.

 The Federal Poverty Level, which the Department of Health and Human Services determines, is higher in Alaska and Hawaii.
 The amount is adjusted each year to take into account inflation and takes effect 1 January.

-The District of Columbia has the highest income limits set at 221 percent for a family of three and 215 percent for a all other adults.
-Texas, which hasn’t expanded Medicaid coverage, has the lowest threshold to qualify at 16 percent for a family of three.
+The District of Columbia has the highest income limits for eligibility, set at 221% for a family of three and 215% for all other adults.
+Texas has the lowest threshold to qualify at 16% for a family of three.
 Pregnant women and children tend to have much higher income thresholds to qualify.

-The income threshold percentage can depend on whether an individual is employed, but this is generally waived for certain categories including the elderly, disabled individuals, pregnant women and children.
+The income threshold percentage can sometimes depend on the claimant’s employment status, but this is generally waived for certain categories including the elderly, disabled individuals, pregnant women and children.